Nasser-Mohammed/Nasser-Mohammed/README.md

 - 👋 Hi, I’m @Nasser-Mohammed
-- 👀 I’m interested in Data Science, Statistics, Machine Learning, and Artificial Intelligence
+-  I’m interested in Data Science, Statistics, Machine Learning, and Artificial Intelligence
-- 🌱 I’m currently learning Java, Python, JavaScript
+-  I’m currently learning Java, Python, JavaScript
-- 💞️ I’m looking to collaborate on any analytical research
+-  I’m looking to collaborate on any projects utilizing Java or for front end development
-- 📫 How to reach me: email: nmoha13@lsu.edu
+-  How to reach me: email: nmoha13@lsu.edu